vsueiro/cim643/2022/Fall/README.md

 ![Weekly gantt chart shows 16 weeks of class, divided into 5 steps: “Introduction”, “First project, “Second project, “Third project, and “Looking ahead.
 It resembles 2D platform games by indicading a 🐥 character needs to progress to reach a 🔭 in the end.”](assets/cim643.png)

 After a couple of weeks of introduction, students begin working on projects.
-There are 3 individual projects (of increasing complexity) – and students will have around 3 weeks to create each one of them, from ideation to coding.
+There are 3 individual projects (of increasing complexity) – and students will have around 3 weeks to create each one of them, from idea to coding.

 #### Presentation week